Bonner Book Awards (Undergraduate and Graduate Awards)

 including matter wave solitons of attractively interacting Bose-Einstein condensates and strongly interacting Fermi gases.

 Following Rice, he joined the Sandia National Laboratories in California where he had a short, but remarkable career.
 Sadly, Kevin died suddenly and unexpectedly at age 38.

 Kevin's family and friends have endowed this award

 in his memory.
+Information on donating to this award fund can be found here.
 The inaugural 2013-2014 Kevin E. Strecker award recipient is Joe Barchas.